dmisiuk/goose-tui-calculator/CONTRIBUTING.md

 - Scripts live in `.tapes/*.tape`
 - Generated GIFs in `.tapes/assets/*.gif`
 - At least one baseline tape must always run in CI (e.g., `calculator-basic.tape`).
+- Every pull request automatically re-renders `.tapes/calculator.tape` via `@charmbracelet/vhs-action` and uploads the GIF bundle as the `vhs-demos` workflow artifact for reviewers.
 - Any UI/behavior change MUST:
   - Update an existing tape OR add a new one.
   - Regenerate affected GIF(s).